 In your GitHub repository

-Add another secret and give it a name MY_AWS_SECRET_KEY
+- Add another secret and give it the name MYAWSSECRET_KEY

 Finally you should have something very similar to this: